 Wastewater upgrades are needed in Levin soon.
 The wastewater treatment plant is quickly nearing capacity and we can't keep pushing this project out.
-If it reaches or exceeds capacity ... no one wants to see what happens when the plant that treats our toilet water receives more water than it can cope with!
+No one wants to see what happens when the plant that treats our toilet water receives more water than it can cope with!
 We pushed out these upgrades to start in 2029 to help keep rates lower, but with more information, we now know we can't wait to deal with the capacity issue.
 In the meantime, we'd also be paying increasing costs of temporary repairs.